PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Constant Perception Latency

-This subsection illustrates the results when the perception latency was $0.25$ seconds.
-Fig.\ref{fig:plm-delta-250-steering1} and Table \ref{tbl:PLM-delta-250-steering} shows the steering comparison against time.
-Fig.\ref{fig:plm-delta-250-steering2} compares driving trajectories colored based on steering angle values.
-Fig.\ref{fig:plm-delta-250-traj} and Table \ref{tbl:PLM-delta-250-traj} shows the trajectory similarity.
+This subsection illustrates the results when the perception latency was $0.25$ s.
+Figure~\ref{fig:plm-delta-250-steering1} and Table \ref{tbl:PLM-delta-250-steering} show the steering comparison against time.
+Figure~\ref{fig:plm-delta-250-steering2} compares driving trajectories colored based on steering angle values.
+Figure~\ref{fig:plm-delta-250-traj} and Table \ref{tbl:PLM-delta-250-traj} show the trajectory similarity.